 Prognosis Of Babies With Kernicterus

 Kernicterus is a serious and life-threatening condition.
 The outcome usually depends on how soon the treatment was commenced.
 If kernicterus is diagnosed early and the treatment is started sooner, the neurological effects are minor.
 However, they may still have problems with motor skills as they grow in age (7).
 The baby’s healthcare provider may suggest long-term strategies to minimize complications or lasting effects of kernicterus.
+Kernicterus is rare as jaundice is usually caught early on during the hospital stay avoiding the progression to kernicterus.

 Kernicterus is a severe condition, which occurs due to worsening jaundice.
 The condition can cause irreversible brain damage.
 Controlling jaundice and preventing the bilirubin levels from worsening is the best way to prevent kernicterus.
 Parents should stay alert to signs of jaundice to initiate early treatment, leading to better outcomes.